-Sub-area Criteria (h) The community engagement planning and management system 16.
-The management of the institution's community engagement activities is conducted within an approved framework of institutional strategies, policies and arrangements to enable the institution to meet its needs in such a manner that the quality of the community engagement activities can be assured. (i) The research management system includes strategies, policies and arrangements providing for - a shared understanding of the nature, role and goals of community engagement by the institution. criteria and processes for the approval of community engagement projects, including criteria that will enhance the alignment of these projects with the needs of Namibia. the support and development of community engagement activities conducted by staff and students. the effective and trustworthy central management of information related to community engagement activities. (ii) It is standard practice to monitor and evaluate the approach, deployment and results of the community engagement management system with reference to international best practices. (iii) The institution acts appropriately to address the risks, gaps and challenges identified through monitoring, evaluation and benchmarking processes in order to continuously improve the community engagement management system.
+Sub-area Criteria The community engagement planning and management system 16.
+The management of the institution's community engagement activities is conducted within an approved framework of institutional strategies, policies and arrangements to enable the institution to meet its needs in such a manner that the quality of the community engagement activities can be assured. (i) The research management system includes strategies, policies and arrangements providing for - a shared understanding of the nature, role and goals of community engagement by the institution. criteria and processes for the approval of community engagement projects, including criteria that will enhance the alignment of CE projects with the needs of the students and communities, and the needs of Namibia. the support and development of community engagement activities conducted by staff and students. the management of partnerships with communities. the effective and trustworthy central management of information related to community engagement activities. (ii) It is standard practice to monitor and evaluate the approach, deployment and results of the community engagement management system with reference to international best practices. (iii) The institution acts appropriately to address the risks, gaps and challenges identified through monitoring, evaluation and benchmarking processes in order to continuously improve the community engagement management system.

-Appendix A

-SUMMARY OF THE ACCREDITATION PROCESS
+Appendix A: SUMMARY OF THE ACCREDITATION PROCESS

-Appendix B

-SUMMARY OF THE ACCREDITATION PROCESS FOR PROFESSIONAL PROGRAMMES AND PROGRAMMES WHERE NO STATUTORY COUNCILS ARE INVOLVED
+Appendix B: SUMMARY OF THE ACCREDITATION PROCESS FOR PROFESSIONAL PROGRAMMES AND PROGRAMMES WHERE NO STATUTORY COUNCILS ARE INVOLVED